 - Cross-curricular themes (project web) are DEVELOPED at the medium term planning stage as subject or book based topics in order for SPEAKING AND LISTENING opportunities to be carefully planned for;

-- A comprehensive LIFE SKILLS FRAMEWORK enables pupils to access real life and meaningful opportunities.
-The core subject of SCIENCE is planned into each project unit or taught as discreet project unit with opportunities to ‘work scientifically’;
+- A comprehensive LIFE SKILLS FRAMEWORK enables pupils to access real life and meaningful opportunities that augment the statutory curriculum.
+The core subject of SCIENCE is planned into each project unit or is taught as discreet project unit with opportunities to ‘work scientifically’;

 - A whole school approach towards the teaching and learning of BASIC CORE SKILLS and the opportunities to APPLY these across the CURRICULUM to prepare children for the next stage of their education;